Starfish-develop/Starfish/README.md

 * https://wiki.python.org/moin/PythonDecoratorLibrary#Memoize
 * can set a max number of spectra to keep in cache

-Instrument grid creation
-* takes a Master HDF5 grid, and instrument object, creates a new grid with the same attributes, does the interpolation, convolution, vsini, etc.

 First create a master HDF5 file from the raw spectra, and then make Willie's derivative grids from this.
 Specific to an instrument, or a wl range, etc.

-Could have a decorator for the BT-Settl grid which checks to make sure no duplicates

 # Tasks:
 * library generation